Mohammad Khatami's reforms: Defense

 In his "letter for the future" President Khatami himself defended his government and his achievements.
 He wrote:

 There have been changes of such an extent in social, cultural and political relations that it is impossible to return to the period of before the reforms.

 President Khatami called for freedom of expression and asked people to publicly and openly criticize high-ranking politicians.
 Despite crackdown of the press by conservatives, Khatami succeeded in his plans to some extents.
 American journalist Ted Koppel who visited Iran in 2006, emphasized on the difference between Iran and other totalitarian regimes.
 In an interview Koppel said:

 I have been over the years to many totalitarian countries as Soviet Union, China, Romania and North Vietnam.
 There is a sort of a feeling when you are in a totalitarian country. …that you can sense the moment you get off the plane.
 It’s almost like a hand around the throat ….People are very afraid to talk. ….That’s not Iran.
-By enlarge Iranians feel very free to talk, very free to criticize their president and our president … it is just a livelier place than what I was expected it to be.
+By and large Iranians feel very free to talk, very free to criticize their president and our president … it is just a livelier place than what I was expected it to be.
 I guess that was the biggest surprise for me.

 According to the political analyst and a former political prisoner, Hassan Yousefi Eshkevari, President Khatami's success can be listed as follows: